Our obligations under the Personal Health Information Protection Act

 GRH is committed to promoting a culture of transparency and openness.
 FIPPA establishes rules for government institutions to follow to ensure the protection of individual privacy.
 The Act governs the collection, retention, use, disclosure and security of personal information (sections 37–46 of the provincial Act and 27–35 of the municipal Act).
 Additionally, section 34 of FIPPA requires an institution that is also a health information custodian to make an annual report to the Information and Privacy Commissioner of Ontario.
 GRH’s FIPPA's practices incorporates the seven fundamental principles of access proposed by the IPC.

-Click here for more information on the seven fundamental principles of access proposed by the IPC.
+Click to download the seven principles of access proposed by the Information and Privacy Commission.